jessepav/lacygoill-wiki-backup/vim/popup.md

 ## After setting 'pvp', is it still ok for our scripts to run `wincmd P`?
 What about `wincmd p`.

 We have an item on this subject in our todo in vimrc (nr 38).

+## Document that in a popup, Vim resets all window-local options to their default values.

+Note that  in the  case of  `'wrap'`, this  behavior can  be overridden  via the `wrap` key passed in the second argument of `popup_create()`.

+---

+Note  that the  default value  of `'wrap'`  is on,  while the  default value  of `'linebreak'` is off.
+If Vim wraps a long  line in a popup and  you don't like where it gets broken, set `'linebreak'`.

+How should we set `'wrap'` and `'linebreak'` in a popup?
+I guess it depends on what it displays...

 ## Document that Vim does not reset window-local options (and buffer-local ones?) in a help popup.